iontodirel/cpp_libraries/README.md

 - **sai** follows the idea that simple things should be simple
 - **Simplicity**.
 Althought I believe that simple thing should be simple, I also believe that large complex things can be made simple too, but possible at the expense of flexibility or performance.
 - **sai** is currently targetting C++17, and is always going to embrace the latest ISO C++ standard, as available in the compilers
-- **sai** employs *simple* unit tests, and strongly believes in unit tests, without unit tests you can't dare have others use your library; Simple unit tests, in that I believe that the simplicty of the unit tests is important and unit tests in a way is your documentation and your code samples.
-I see a lot of libraries using fancy test frameworks and trying to automate things as much as they can through mecros, that's great.
-But in doing so, you can't read the unit tests just as easy, and you can't understand as easy how to use the library or the code.
+- **sai** employs *simple* unit tests, and strongly believes in unit tests.
+Without unit tests you can't dare have others use your library; By simple unit tests, I mean that I believe that the simplicty of the unit tests is important, and unit tests in a way are your documentation and your code samples.
+I see a lot of libraries using fancy test frameworks and trying to automate things as much as they can through macros, and that's great.
+But in doing so, you can't read the unit tests just as easy, and you can't understand just as easy how to use the library or the code.
-- **sai** is not stable, APIs might change, toward better I hope
+- **sai** is not stable, APIs might change
 - performance is not the driving factor, but **sai** is not designed to be slow, if something is slower than expected it was not done intentionally so
 - **sai** is meant to be comprehensive and rich
 - **sai** is a work in progress, modules might be re-arranged